Rho-estimators revisited: General theory and applications: Bounding the -dimension function of a -model with applications to the risk of -estimators

-Throughout this section we fix the function $\psi$ satisfying Assumption~\ref{H-debase} and the corresponding values of $a_{1}$ and $a_{2}$ and when we shall say that some quantity depends on $\psi$, this means that it actually depends on $a_{1}$ and $a_{2}$.
+It clearly follows from the results of Section~\ref{MRI} that bounding the risk of $\rho$-estimators amounts to bounding the $\rho$-dimension of $\rho$-models which we shall now do under various assumptions.
+Throughout this section we fix the function $\psi$ satisfying Assumption~\ref{H-debase} (typically $\psi_{1}$ or $\psi_{2}$) and when we shall say that some quantity depends on $\psi$, this will mean that it actually depends on $a_{1}$ and $a_{2}$.